abarbanell/abarbanell.github.io/_posts/2017-04-15-scaling-scrum.md

 ![offshore communication]({{ site.baseurl }}/images/2017/04/offshore-communication-square.png)

-You can see this as the cost of lacking colocation.
+There is some duplication of work here, and we have seen this as the cost of lacking colocation.

 ## Scaling Scrum - sprint 2 - groups of teams in multiple locations

 When we grew our organisation size, we started to correct some of the shortcuts: we built the next 3-4 teams in a different location, closer in timezone.
 We located PO's with the team.
 Most of all, we staggered the sprints so that every team was doing their demo on a different day.
-This allowed people to join more than just their own team's demo, especially for PO's and Srum Masters this was important.
+This allowed people to join more than just their own team's demo, especially for PO's and Scrum Masters this was important.
 Each demo was smaller in scope, and thus shorter.

 ![Sprint Plan]({{ site.baseurl }}/images/2017/04/sprint-plan.png)